-Identify specific areas for personal and skill development.
-Research Skills moo dule 25.
-Teaching/lear 25.
-Teaching/learning methods Approximate total number of hours Lectures 8- 10 hour 8- 10 hours per week Practical / Directed d Learning sessions 8-10 hours s per weel < Tutorials & self-dir ected Learning 5 hours pe er week Research Project (Year 4) 20 hours p per week 26.
-Assessment nethods Percentag e of total assessment load Coursework BSc: 22% MSci: 20% Written Exams BSc: 45% MSci: 33% Projects BSc: 33% MSci: 47% 27.
-Feedback feedback to individual students about exam and ICA performance (in one-to-one tutorials).
+Practical / Directed Learning sessions 8-10 hours per week

+Tutorials & self-directed Learning 5 hours per week

+Research Project (Year 4) 20 hours per week

+26. Assessment methods Percentage of total assessment load

+Coursework BSc: 22% MSci: 20%

+Written Exams BSc: 45% MSci: 33%

+Projects BSc: 33% MSci: 47%

+27. Feedback

+In each module in each year, there are a number of formative feedback opportunities.
+These include written formative feedback on individual coursework, online quizzes with answers, group question and answer sessions, feedback to the year group about exam and ICA performance, feedback to individual students about exam and ICA performance (in one-to-one tutorials).
 Students are encouraged to seek feedback from lecturers and tutors as needed during all small group learning and practical classes.
 Frequent opportunities for formative feedback (oral and written) during investigative projects.

-28. Programme structures and requirements, levels, modules, credits and awards NB: The College will not deliver any module or part of a programme if circumstances have changed to threaten its quality or viability.
+28. Programme structures and requirements, levels, modules, credits and awards

+NB: The College will not deliver any module or part of a programme if circumstances have changed to threaten its quality or viability.
 Such offerings could change after a student has started the course.
-However eded during all small eedback (oral and and awards es have changed to ted the course.
-However, the College will always offer alternatives that will be of equal cost in both fees and add-on expenses to the student and of equal academic value. add-on expenses to the Module Title FHEQ Level Credits Compulsory or optional Year 1, Term 1 Biology of the Cell 4 15 Compulsory Year 1, Term 1 Inheritance, Genes and Evolution 4 15 Compulsory Year 1, Term 1 Developmental Biology 4 15 Compulsory Year 1, Term 2 The Moving Animal 4 15 Compulsory Year 1, Term 2 Integrated Physiology 1 4 15 Compulsory Year 1, Term 2 Integrated Physiology 2 4 15 Compulsory Year 1, Term 3 Problem Definition and Investigation 4 15 Compulsory Year 1, Term 3 Project 4 15 Compulsory Year 2, Term 1 Basis of Disease 5 15 Compulsory Year 2, Term 1 Ageing and Degeneration 5 15 Compulsory
+However, the College will always offer alternatives that will be of equal cost in both fees and add-on expenses to the student and of equal academic value.

+1 1 1 Module Title FHEQ Level Credits Compulsory or optional Year 1, Term 1 Biology of the Cell 4 15 Compulsory Year 1, Term 1 Inheritance, Genes and Evolution 4 15 Compulsory Year 1, Term 1 Developmental Biology 4 15 Compulsory Year 1, Term 2 The Moving Animal 4 15 Compulsory Year 1, Term 2 Integrated Physiology 4 15 Compulsory Year 1, Term 2 Integrated Physiology 2 4 15 Compulsory Year 1, Term 3 Problem Definition and Investigation 4 15 Compulsory Year 1, Term 3 Project 4 15 Compulsory Year 2, Term 1 Basis of Disease 5 15 Compulsory Year 2, Term 1 Ageing and Degeneration 5 15 Compulsory Year 2, Term 1 Principles of Infectious Diseases 5 15 Compulsory Year 2, Term 2 Control of Infectious Diseases 5 15 Compulsory Year 2, Term 2 Principles of Pharmacology 5 15 Compulsory Year 2, Term 2 Applied Pharmacology 5 15 Optional Year 2, Term 2 Imaging of Disease 5 15 Optional